AMohamedRaafat/quiz-app/README.md

 - Singe, Multiple choice questions with instant feedback
 - Score tracking and final results display
-- Timer for each question
+- Timer for questions.
+When the remaining time is 60 seconds, the text turns red.
 - Progress indicator
 - Responsive design for mobile and desktop
 - Random question order